jhanaviB/jhanaviB/README.md

 -->
 I am a full-stack software developer with over 3 years of experience.
 I am enthusiastic about expanding my skills and applying them to challenging problems!

 Currently, I am pursuing my Master's in Computer Science degree :books: from Rutgers University.
-I will be graduating this May and am actively looking for full-time roles since then.
+I will be graduating this May and am actively looking for full-time roles starting then.

 Some technologies I enjoy working with: Java, Python, Spring Boot, React, MySQL, MongoDB and ZK framework.